 I missed the April 15th deadline.
 Will I get a penalty for filing late?

 The penalties assessed depend on when you file.
 As an expat, you receive an automatic two-month extension until June 15th.
 If you believe you won’t be able to collate your information to meet the June deadline, you can request additional time by filing an extension until October 15th.
 It’s also important to note these key deadlines:

 - April 15th – This is the federal filing deadline.
 Any taxes you owe must be paid by the April 15th deadline in order to prevent interest charges.
-Please note that in 2018, the deadline will be April 17th.

 - June 15th – This is the expat tax extension deadline for those living outside the US on April 15th who had a foreign tax home.
 You must file your tax return or request an extension by this date.